What’s The Deal With Dairy?Posted by FJ Leto on August 26, 2021

 Whether you ask your doctor, dietitian or your grandmother, they probably would not argue that #1 and #2 are a good idea to do all the time.
 But #3… now that’s a controversial concept.

 But is it?

-Dairy sales in the US dropped by 1.1 billion dollars in 2018.
+Dairy sales have been steadily dropping in US year-over-year.
 That’s a lot of people voting to go dairy free with their dollars.
 So what’s going on?
 Why are so many people ditching dairy?

 Beyond The Tummy Ache, Why Go Dairy Free?

 First to be clear, when I say dairy, I am referring mainly to cow’s milk and products created from that milk – like cheese, cream and butter.
 There are different sources of dairy, but most of the research has been conducted using dairy from a cow, as it is by far the most popular type of dairy consumed.